New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 Putting the theoretical into practice.

 “There are so many ways CSUSM focuses on sustainability, on the concern for the environment,” she said.
-“That’s deeply connected to my study of public policy, my study of international relations — my academic interests and research interests — but also practical interests.
+“That’s deeply connected to my study of public policy, my study of international relations – my academic interests and research interests, but also practical interests.
 So that’s really exciting.”

 Hyunjin Koo

 As a social psychologist, Koo has two main research programs.
 First, her work examines how experiences and beliefs about socioeconomic mobility shape everyday thoughts and behaviors, including attitudes toward work and leisure, views of the rich and poor, perceptions of inequality, morality, and social class.
-Second, in an emerging line of research, she studies a novel psychological construct she and her team have introduced — leisure guilt — which refers to the guilt people feel when taking leisure time instead of being productive.
+Second, in an emerging line of research, she studies a novel psychological construct that she and her team have introduced – leisure guilt — which refers to the guilt people feel when taking leisure time instead of being productive.
 Her research explores the antecedents and consequences of leisure guilt, as well as the cultural and social factors that influence it.

 What drew you to CSUSM?